B1nus/wezy/README.md

 # crust
 Inspired by [Scratch](https://scratch.mit.edu/), [Lua](https://www.lua.org/start.html), [LÖVE](https://www.love2d.org/), [Rust](https://www.rust-lang.org/) and [Zig](https://ziglang.org/).
 A great first language and a great next language to learn after Scratch.
-It will introduce low level concepts such as floating point numbers and bitwise operations.
 # Goals
 - simplicity
-> [!NOTE]
-> 1. It's hard to know if something is a function or method
->  - Only functions
->  - Function overloading
-> 3. There are too many implicit number rules
->  - Have one integer type
->  - Have one integer type and one byte type
->  - Have a integer type which is a collective name for all integers
->  - Explicit number conversion
->  - All numbers are f64

-Two choices:
-1. u8, u16, u32, u27, i8 etc... and f64
-2. only floats and bytes. <- much easier to implement start here

 # Mvp
 - only wasm core
 - only wasi preview 1
-- only integers
+- only f64
+> [!NOTE]
+> Hmmm... tuples or structs.
+> Hmmm... enums?
+> Hmmm... none of the above?
+See how well you can do without them first.
 # Error handling
 Just assertions.
 Avoid crashing with if statements.
+> [!NOTE]
+> Crashes show the assert that failed.
+We rely on good naming to make it obvious why it failed.
 # Pointers
 Nope.
 # Mutability